Taj Mahal (2008 film): Release and reception

+The film was slated for release on 18 July 2008, but was postponed to avoid clash with Moggina Manasu, and released a week later, on 25 July.
+It was released simultaneously in Karnataka and in the UK, the first for a Kannada film.

 Critical response

 Rediff.com awarded the film 3.5 stars out of 5, writing, "Taj Mahal blends pure romance with a right portion of sentiment and a bit of humour.
 And it is ably complemented by its excellent music and brilliant cinematography.
 The film also underlines the importance of parents' contribution to the future of their children, and how such an important factor is missed out by today's youngsters...
 Performance-wise, Ajay has come out with his best till date.
 The actor, who made a very good first impression with Prem's Excuse Me, has bounced back with this powerful performance.
 Pooja Gandhi looks stunning and has worked hard to give a very strong performance."

-indiaglitz.com rated the film 7.5 out of 10 and stated that Ajay Rao "has done his role quite comfortably.
+Indiaglitz.com rated the film 7.5 out of 10 and stated that Ajay Rao "has done his role quite comfortably.
 Pooja Gandhi the heroine to watch on Kannada screen has been very good in emotions."
 Sify rated the film 4 out of 5 and wrote that Rao "has done it impressively and he is looking for a major breakthrough.
 Pooja Gandhi looks pretty and has done a good job.
 Suresh Mangalore Rangayana Raghu and Ananthnag are apt."